Jackie Chase has been teaching piano for 33 years having studied in Edinburgh and London.

 She achieved Endorsements in String Teaching and Applied Community Music and won the John McInnulty Prize for Orchestral String Playing.

-Alongside conduction the Brighton and Hove Junior Youth Orchestra and a wide range of professional playing engagements she teaches violin and viola with us.
+Alongside conduction the Brighton and Hove Junior Youth Orchestra and a wide range of professional playing engagements she teaches violin and viola.

 Music Theory club, Piano >